Whitewater SUP Basics

 These are the basic techniques that you will want to master to have an enjoyable and less dangerous time whitewater paddle boarding.

-Most of us learned to paddle board on flatwater and then made the leap to SUP surfing, but whitewater SUP is a whole different kettle of fish.
-One you will want to ease yourself into.
+Most of us learned to paddle board on a lake and then made the leap to SUP surfing in the ocean, but whitewater SUP is a whole different kettle of fish (which reminds us: fishing on a paddle board is a blast too) One you will want to ease yourself into.
 Because even though the thrills are a plenty, so is the danger!

 Once you commit to pointing the nose of your SUP down current, you are truly at the mercy of the river so it’s a good idea to understand some basic river terminology.
 For starters, you need to understand how an “eddy” works.
 An eddy is a river feature that is formed when the current flows around an obstacle and water flows back upstream to fill in the space left by the deflected current.
 The current inside of eddies flows upstream.
 Eddies are great for resting and getting out of the current.
 It’s important to be aware of the “eddy line” which is the swirly and unstable place where the current flowing downstream meets the eddy current flowing upstream.

-Now that you understand the basics of river flow, we’re going to focus on the 3 main techniques of SUP river running: The Peel Out, the Eddy Turn and the Ferry.
+Now that you understand the basics of river flow, we’re going to focus on the 3 main techniques of SUP whitewater stand up paddle running: The Peel Out, the Eddy Turn and the Ferry.

 The Peel Out